EnviroDIY/ModularSensors/README.md

         - In "Sleep Commands" -> "Sleep Mode" select "Pin Sleep [1]"
         - For further power savings on cellular boards, in "Network" -> "Device Options" unset bit 1 to disable remote manager.
 Set bit 3 to enable LTE PSM (Power Saving Mode) for LTE-M boards.
         - For further power savings on WiFi boards, in "Sleep Commands" -> "Sleep Options" unset bit 6 and set bit 9 for disconnected deep sleep.
 (That is, put in a value of 200.)
-    - Once they have been set up, all Digi XBee's uses heldOnOff with the pin held low.
+    - Once they have been set up, on all Digi XBee's, the sleep_rq pin must be held LOW to keep the module on.
+When that pin goes high, the module will turn off.  ie:
+        ```cpp
+        bool wakeFxn(void)
+        {
+            digitalWrite(modemSleepRqPin, LOW);
+            return true;
+        }
+        bool sleepFxn(void)
+        {
+            digitalWrite(modemSleepRqPin, HIGH);
+            return true;
+        }
+        ```
-    - The 3G Bee and the LTE-M Bee are based on u-blox chips (SARA U201 and SARA R410M) and can be used as such in bypass mode.
+    - The Digi 3G XBee and the LTE-M XBee3 are based on u-blox chips (SARA U201 and SARA R410M) and can be used as such in bypass mode.
 There's no particular advantage to this, though.
 - **Adafruit Fona:**
     - The 2G Fona is based on a SIM800 and uses a high pulse to turn on and off.
     - The 3G Fona is not currently supported.